 - Round patches of missing hair

 What’s happening?
-Your immune system is actually attacking your hair follicles and killing them, leading to dead follicles and no hair growth.
+Your immune system attacks your hair follicles and killing them, leading to dead follicles and no hair growth.
 This condition becomes progressively worse as stress levels rise and may end up with complete baldness if not treated properly.
 You can visit your doctor and request a blood test if you feel this might be your issue.

 So stressed you could pull out your hair?
 You may have this impulse control disorder called trichotillomania that’s known for people pulling out their hair when under stressful conditions.
-You may pull hair from your head, eyebrows, or other areas of your body.
+You may have the urge to pull hair from your head, eyebrows, or other areas of your body.

 - Triggers cause you to pull out hair